jasonacollins/jasoncollinsblog/posts/DRAFT-best-books-i-read-in-2022.md

 *Non-Fiction*

 - Ananyo Bhattacharya, *The Man from the Future: The Visionary Life of John von Neumann*
+- Bryan Caplan, *The Case Against Education*
 - Brian Christian, *The Alignment Problem*
-- David Epstein, *Range: Why Generalists Triumph in a Specialized world*
+- David Epstein, *Range: Why Generalists Triumph in a Specialized World*
+- Oded Galor, *The Journey of Humanity*
 - David Graeber, *Bullshit Jobs*
 - Adam Kay, *This Is Going to Hurt"
-- Micharel Lewis, *Moneyball*\*
+- Michael Lewis, *Moneyball*\*
+- Gary Marcus and Ernest Davis, *Rebooting AI*
+- Tom Mead, *Killers of Eden*\*
+- Haruki Murakami, *What I Talk About When I Talk About Running*\*
 - Carl Rhodes, *Woke Capitalism: How Corporate Morality is Sabotaging Capitalism*
+- Stuart Russell, *Human Compatible*
 - David Sinclair, *Lifespan: Why We Age--And Why We Don't Have to*
 - Richard Thaler, [*The Winner's Curse: Subtitle*]
 - Peter Wohlleben, *The Hidden Life of Trees*